atlassistant/pytlas/docs/getting_started/usage.rst

 Using the pytlas CLI
 --------------------

-pytlas include a basic CLI interface to interact with the system.
+pytlas include a basic CLI interface to interact with the system that you may use when developping skills.

 This line will start the pytlas REPL with skills located in the example/skills/ directory (in the git repository).
 It will load all data and fit the engine before starting the interactive prompt.
-The `-c cache/` lets the interpreter save its trained data to this folder to speed up the loading at the next launch if training data has not changed since.
+The `--cache_dir cache/` lets the interpreter save its trained data to this folder to speed up the loading at the next launch if training data has not changed since.

 .. code:: bash

   $ cd example
-  $ pytlas -c cache/ repl
+  $ pytlas --cache_dir cache/ repl

 Using the library
 -----------------